Azure/azure-quickstart-templates/quickstarts/microsoft.resources/deployment-script-azcli-agw-certificates/README.md

 Here is what you can expect when accessing the sample application.
 ![accessing via public ip](browser-screengrab.png)

-> Any failures in deployment will likely be due to AAD RBAC propagation time.
+> To mitigate deployment errors due to RBAC propagation, a resource named `DeployDelay` is created that causes a pause in the deployment for 60 seconds.
+This allows time for RBAC changes to propagate.